nateq13f/aws-bootcamp-cruddur-2023/journal/week5.md

 Regular DB attributes.

 - BIG issues with getting my own custom created user into the local Postgres DB.
 Had to hardcode the uuid into the `seed` script.
 Then had a typo extra comma.
 Then `setup` finally worked and created my user with uuid.
+- Could not see Londo user in message groups because I did not realize it was its own /new/ page and not on the main messages page